sujal182/my-first-website/README.md

 # my-first-website
-This is my first e-com website.... using Django, musql
+This is my first e-com website.... using Django, mysql